Do You Need a Financial Planner When You Aren’t Even a Little Bit Rich?

 They’re just as legit as the online budgeting tools you use.
 As with any online tool or service, you just have to do your research.

 Online financial planning services may have limited offerings, which explains the easier-to-swallow pricing.
-As you review options, be sure to select a virtual advising service that offers the services you care about most and are most likely to need as your net worth grows.
+As you review options, be sure to select a virtual advising platform that offers the services you care about most and are most likely to need as your net worth grows.

 Pike said you’re not giving up control of your finances when you work with a financial planner; you’re getting an advocate.